samuelgozlan/amplitude-dev-center/docs/data/destinations/google-ads-event-streaming.md

 status: new
 ---

+!!!beta "This feature is in Closed beta"

+    This feature is in Closed Beta and is in active development.
+Contact your Amplitude Client Success Manager for support with this integration.

 Amplitude Data's Google Ads integration enables you to stream your Amplitude event data straight to Google Ads with just a few clicks.

 ## Considerations